Timebutt/magicq-manual/docs/manual-multi-console.md

 sidebar_position: 33
 ---

-# Chapter&nbsp;33.&nbsp;Manual configuration of Multi Console operation
+# Chapter 33.
+Manual configuration of Multi Console operation
 <p>
     We recommend you use network sessions to control hot take-over, show synchronisation and playback synchronisation as this provides much simpler and automatic configuration.